SAP-docs/btp-cloud-identity-services/docs/Operation-Guide/use-custom-domain-in-identity-authentication-c4db840.md

 ## Context

 > ### Note:
-> The content in this document is only relevant for for tenants on the SAP infrastructure.
+> The content in this document is only relevant for tenants on the SAP infrastructure.

 > ### Remember:
 > It takes 2 minutes for the configuration changes to take place.